htw-projekt-p2p-volltextsuche/ops/README.md

 In order to setup a network of peers you need to setup one "data" node as well as as many peers you desire.
 If you don't need the scaling capability, you can just setup one data node as well.

 ## Development
-### 1. Setup your firewall to allow communication through olny these ports:
+### 1. Setup your firewall to allow communication through these ports:
 - 22 (ssh)
 - 80 (http)
 - 8080 (alternate http port)
 - 8421 (fulltext-search)
 - 8090, 8070 (p2p-network)
 - 8430 (mongodb)
+- 8081 (ui-backend)

 ### 2. Install docker: https://docs.docker.com/get-docker/
 ### 3. Install docker-compose: https://docs.docker.com/compose/install/